Marowski Bluff Prairie

 Natural History

-Mounds View lies near the eastern edge of Wisconsin’s driftless, or unglaciated, region.
+Mounds View Grassland lies near the eastern edge of Wisconsin’s driftless, or unglaciated, region.
 Its bedrock geology was formed 450-470 million years ago during the middle Ordovician period of the Paleozoic era.
 The Galena, Decorah and Platteville Formations remaining as dolomitic ridges rising 1150 feet above sea level surround the site, providing breathtaking panoramic views.
 The gently rolling hilltops of dolomite slope down to shallow valleys with the side slopes covered in St. Peter’s sandstone (Figure 2).
 The excavations of recently constructed badger dens can be observed in the easily excavated sandy soils.
 The St. Peter Sandstone is underlain by dolomitic rocks of the Prairie du Chien Group (Figure 3), which are not observable at Mounds View.

 The Galena and Platteville Ordovician formations contain more fossils than any other geologic strata in Wisconsin.
 While stromatolites and oolites are lacking, the environment at the time was very hospitable to a broad range of bottom-dwelling, shell-forming animals such as brachiopods, bryozoans, corals, clams, and crinoids.